AllanKoder/DONT-READ-ME/README.md

-# README
+# DONT README

+DON'T README is a pretty average and boring blogging site, your usual stuff.
+But, it was a nice chance to explore what goes into making a web framework, and the security aspects as well.

 ## Features

 - Creating blogs
-- Searching for blogs
+- Searching for blogs with HTMX
 - Editting blogs
-- Creating users as Admin
+- Creating users as Admin Only
-- Highly secure
+- Highly secure Auth Tokens
 - Login with MFA2 (Email, and Authentication App)
 - CSRF protection
 - Sliding expiration session